sfbrigade/data-science-wg/README-template.md

 ## About
 The purpose of this project is ________.

+### Partners
+Our community/government partners include the Department of Blahblahblah, etc, etc.

 ### Scope
 Include [Inferential Statistics, Machine Learning, Data Visualization, Predictive Modeling, etc]